Skip to content

 See protocol for more information on how to use parties.

 The NPL party type represents these entities with the use of claims.
 These claims form a simplified version of attribute based access control (ABAC).
 This, in turn, provides a means to determine whether the party has rights to access a given protocol or access its action(s).
-Within NPL these claims are split into two types, entity and access.

 Calling party and bound party